A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault Zone, California: Time reversal analysis of the distortion matrix

-The resolution and contrast enhancements are now quantified.
-As before, it can be done by extracting the local imaging PSF from the antidiagonals of the updated reflection matrices \alex{$\mathbf{R}^{(p)}$} after input and output aberration compensation:\alex{ } An imaging PSF can be deduced for each isoplanatic patch $p$ by considering the antidiagonal of \alex{$\mathbf{R}^{(p)}$} whose common mid-point \alex{corresponds to} the maximum of each image\alex{ $\mathbf{\hat{V}}_\textrm{out}^{(p)}$} [Eq.~(\ref{IrDr_spec})].
-The result is displayed in Figs.~\ref{fig6}g and h.
-The strong secondary lobes exhibited by the imaging PSF at the previous step (Figs.~\ref{fig5}c and d) have been fully suppressed thanks to the compensation of aberrations at the input.
-Strikingly, the spatial extension \alex{$\delta_\textrm{in}^{(p)}$} of the imaging PSF at -6dB is of the order of 150 m.
-This value is much thinner than the expected resolution cell \alex{$\delta_0 \sim 600$ m}, depicted as a white dashed line in Figs.~\ref{fig6}e and f.
-The observed resolution is one-fourth of the theoretical limit based on the geophone array aperture.
 Two reasons can be invoked to account for that surprising result.
 The first possibility is an overestimation of the wave speed $c$ \mich{at shallow depth.
-This value actually dictates the maximum spatial frequency exhibited by body waves induced at the Earth surface.} \alex{However, the chosen value $c_0=1500$ m/s seems in agreement with recent measurements of the P-wave velocity in SJFZ~\citep{share2020}.} The other explanation is that the heterogeneous subsoil acts as a lens between the geophones and the focal plane either by scattering or wave guiding. \alex{As in a time reversal experiment, scattering by small-scale heterogeneities can widen the angular aperture of the focused beam~\citep{derode0}.
-Alternatively, the local gradient of the background seismic velocity in the vicinity of the fault can constitute a wave guide through which seismic waves can be channeled\mich{~\citep{Li1990}.
-Similarly to scattering, reflections on wave guide boundaries can also enlarge the effective array aperture: This is the so-called kaleidoscopic effect~\citep{Roux2001}.} In both cases,} if the induced aberrations are properly compensated, the spatial extension $\delta_{in/out}^{(p)}$ of the imaging PSF can be improved compared to the diffraction-limited resolution $\delta_0$ predicted for a homogeneous medium.
+This value actually dictates the maximum spatial frequency exhibited by body waves induced at the Earth surface.} {However, the chosen value $c_0=1500$ m/s seems in agreement with P-wave velocity measured in the shallow ($<$100 m) fault zone at the site under study~\citep{share2020}.} The other explanation is that the heterogeneous subsoil acts as a lens between the geophones and the focal plane either by scattering or wave guiding. {As in a time reversal experiment, scattering by small-scale heterogeneities can widen the angular aperture of the focused beam~\citep{derode0}. \all{~\cite{khaidukov2004} also discussed that the scattering component of the wavefield holds information on small-scale subsurface heterogeneities and therefore contributes to the high resolution or even superresolution of the migrated images.} Alternatively, the local gradient of the background seismic velocity in the vicinity of the fault can constitute a wave guide through which seismic waves can be channeled\mich{~\citep{Li1990}.
+Similarly to scattering, reflections on wave guide boundaries can also enlarge the effective array aperture: This is the so-called kaleidoscopic effect~\citep{Roux2001}.} In both cases,} if the induced aberrations are properly compensated, the spatial extension $\delta_{in/out}^{(p)}$ of the imaging PSF can be improved compared to the diffraction-limited \alex{lateral} resolution $\delta_0$ predicted for a homogeneous medium.
+These physical phenomena and their impact on imaging will be discussed further in Sec.~\ref{sec:discussion}.